 Adult-friendly & Kid-friendly

 SCARE for a CURE raises money for breast cancer recovery by scaring the pants off of you.
 One of the best haunted houses in Austin, SCARE features several attractions for all ages, ranging from kid-friendly to the scariest haunted experience in Austin.
-Brave the Haunted Adventure, the only extreme, full-contact, and interactive haunted house in Austin.
+Brave the Curse of the Blood Demon, the only extreme, full-contact, and interactive haunted house in Austin.
 According to their website, “participants literally crawl, crouch, and interact with actors” for an hour through a terrifying landscape that will possibly leave you covered in “blood, slime, gore,” and features “cannons, obstacle courses, slides, and real balls of fire.”
 Those who dare to enter The Bone Yard will wander for 20 minutes through a hellish terrain, but are ensured a no-contact experience.
 Tickets are not yet on sale, but you can always donate to the cause ahead of time.

 For a kid-friendly experience that the whole family will love, bring them to the Kid’s Trick or Treat event at the J. Lorraine Ghost Town.
 On Halloween night, you and the kids can enjoy a spooky night full of costumes, candy, face-painting, and so much more!
 The best part is that the whole event is free for all ages, and they’re serving delicious “ghost burgers” straight from the grill.